 - 5% – 10% organic spinach

-If you’re wondering how much to give your Cockapoo.
-That depends on a number of different factors, including weight, age and activity level.
-To start, feed your Cockapoo about one to three percent of their ideal weight.
-So, if your dog’s ideal weight is 50 lbs, one pound of food a day (or a little more) is good.
-A Cockapoo’s ideal weight is about 12 to 24 pounds (5.4 to 10.9 kg)
+Suppose you’re wondering how much to give your Cockapoo.
+That depends on several factors, including weight, age and activity level.
+To start, feed your Cockapoo about one to three per cent of its ideal weight.
+So, if your dog’s ideal weight is 50 lbs, one pound of food daily (or a little more) is good.
+A Cockapoo’s ideal weight is about 12 to 24 pounds (5.4 to 10.9 kg).

-But just keep an eye out.
-If your Cockapoo is really active, which as we know isn’t abnormal.
+But keep an eye out if your Cockapoo is active, which we know isn’t abnormal.
 You may want to give them a little more.
 Or if your Cockapoo enjoys relaxing and cuddling more than running around, you may want to feed a bit less.
 Keep a close eye on their weight and health throughout the raw feeding process.
-If your Cockapoo starts to gain or lose weight, adjust the amount you’re feeding accordingly.
+If your Cockapoo starts to gain or lose weight, adjust your feeding amount accordingly.
 And don’t forget that puppies always need more.
-Puppies should be fed two to three percent of their ideal adult weight.
+Puppies should be fed two to three per cent of their ideal adult weight.

 You need to be feeding for your Cockapoo puppy’s future weight, not their current weight.
 Puppies also need a lot of calcium to help the development of strong teeth and bones as they grow.
-So you can give them a few extra raw consumable bones to chew on periodically during the week as well.
+So you can also give them a few extra raw consumable bones to chew on periodically during the week.

-To conclude, it’s still up for debate whether feeding raw is best for your dog.
+To conclude, it’s still debatable whether the cockapoo raw food diet is the best thing to do.
 It’s up to you and what works best for your Cockapoo.
-Keep a close eye on your pooch, perhaps make the decision with your vet and get a few different opinions.
-For some dogs it may not be the right choice and that’s okay.
+Keep a close eye on your pooch; perhaps make the decision with your vet and get a few different opinions.
+It may not be the right choice for some dogs, and that’s okay.
 There is evidence supporting both sides of the argument.